caki35/Mathematical-Simulation-of-Laser-Scanning-Protocol/README.md

 Minvalue: minimum estimating time difference (sec.)

 ## 2. Frequency Sweep (Chirp)
-In this function named scannerchirp.m, I simulate the situation in which the frequency of a sinusoidal electrical signal is modulated by a linear sweeping(chirping).
+In this function named **scannerchirp.m**, I simulate the situation in which the frequency of a sinusoidal electrical signal is modulated by a linear sweeping(chirping).

 function [N,maksvalue,minvalue]= scannerchirp(wait_duration,fsweep,f_initial,f_final,duty_cycle_percent,timedifpoint,stdwm)